 The pictures below show a wire being bent at different stages with the pliers removed for maximum exposure, with practice you should be able to do this procedure in one movement.

 By joining a headpin and eyepin you can create long and flexible homemade earrings with maximum swing.
-It’s not important with beads on headpins and eyepins which way the loops are formed, as the beads don’t have a definite front or back.
+It’s not important with beads on headpins and eyepins which way the loops are formed, as the beads don’t have a definite front or back (See above for making loops).

 Hanging hoops enables you to arrange your beads in a circle.
 Fill the hoop completely or chose a few select beads.
 Open the hoop and add your beads.
 With flat nosed pliers bend the tip of the hoop slightly upwards before replacing it in the slot at the top.